 Describe any intangible personal property that, at any time during the disclosure period, was worth more than \$10,000 and state the business entity to which the property related.
-Intangible personal property includes things such as cash on hand, stocks, bonds, certificates of deposit, vehicle leases, interests in businesses, beneficial interests in trusts, money owed you, Deferred Retirement Option Program (DROP) accounts, the Florida Prepaid College Plan, and bank accounts.
+Intangible personal property includes things such as cash on hand, stocks, bonds, certificates of deposit, vehicle leases, interests in businesses, beneficial interests in trusts, money owed you (including, but not limited to, loans made as a candidate to your own campaign), Deferred Retirement Option Program (DROP) accounts, the Florida Prepaid College Plan, and bank accounts in which you have an ownership interest.
 Intangible personal property also includes investment products held in IRAs, brokerage accounts, and the Florida College Investment Plan.
-Note that the product contained in a brokerage account.
-IRA. or the Florida College Investment Plan is your asset-not the account or plan itself.
+Note that the product contained in a brokerage account, IRA, or the Florida College Investment Plan is your asset-not the account or plan itself.
 Things like automobiles and houses you own, jewelry, and paintings are not intangible property.
 Intangibles relating to the same business entity may be aggregated; for example, CDs and savings accounts with the same bank.
-Property owned as tenants by the entirety or as joint tenants with right of survivorship should be valued at 100%.
-The value of a leased vehicle is the vehicle's present value minus the lease residual (a number found on the lease document).
+Property owned as tenants by the entirety or as joint tenants with right of survivorship, including bank accounts owned in such a manner, should be valued at 100%.
+The value of a leased vehicle is the vehicle's present value minus the lease residual (a number found on the lease document)